harveybsmith/Apriori-Recommendation-Algortihm-for-Supermarket-transactions-/README.md

 #Considerations

 Apriori works well but in real production such as Netflix or Amazon and in your own business, its probably best to use a combination of recommendation algorithms.
-Apriori is a good place to start to understand what is going on under the hood
+Apriori is a good place to start to understand what is going on under the hood.
+For a small and growing business it should work well if the parameters such as support and confidence are set right.
+One can try different options and observe a one month trend and if revenue increases, keep those parameters.
+Or, try others and see if revenue increases even more.
+However, other factors such as seasonality and prices also affect these outcomes in this business case